rtoal/ple/docs/reinforcement/js.md

 1. JavaScript doesn’t have classes, but it does have the word `class`.
 But the keyword `class` declares a function.
 How is this function defined?
 Give a short example.

+1. What happens under the hood when you write `class A extends B`?
+In particular what does `A.prototype` look like in this case?

 1. Why doesn’t Crockford like using `this`?

 1. What is the primary disadvantage of the Crockford-classless style of avoiding `this` and prototypes?